Sea Fencibles: Irish Sea Fencibles

 By Admiralty Order, 20 Sea Fencible units were established and a network of Martello towers constructed to protect the Irish coastline.
 The number of men and boats per district varied widely and the British had concerns about their reliability, especially given Robert Emmet's insurrection in Dublin in 1803.

 In 1804, the Irish Sea Fencibles had some 28 gun vessels of various sorts - a brig, three galliots, and the rest sloops.
 Generally these carried two 18-pounder guns and two 18-pounder carronades.
 The owners usually provided a crew consisting of four men and a boy, with the plan that Sea Fencibles would augment this cadre when the vessels had to put out to sea.

 Canada

 There were Sea Fencible units attached to the battalions of St. John, Charlotte and Northumberland counties in New Brunswick during the War of 1812 to protect port facilities in the colony.
 They were raised among seafaring men in coastal communities and seem to have all disbanded after the war.

 From 1833 to 1867, there was a unit of Saint John Sea Fencibles that functioned primarily as an artillery unit.
-Its officers and men wore naval uniforms.
+Its officers and men wore naval uniforms (although ratings were not issued uniforms until after the Crimean War).